Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Related Work

 Our model also has similarities to the biased voter model proposed in \cite{george}, where one colour (corresponding to the agnostic state) has a bias of $0$.
 However, their results do not apply in our setting since they assume that one colour has a strictly higher preference than all other colours.
 See also \cite{Lanchier_Neuhauser_2007} for the biased voter model with $2$ opinions in the continuous-time model.
 Our work is also related to~\cite{zehmakan2024viral}.
 In it, the authors study the evolution of a process with agnostic nodes, where the key difference is that gnostic nodes can never change colour.
+Additionally, the work by \cite{manohara2025viral} mentioned previously studies agnostic nodes in the same voter model setting we use.
+Both of these works focus on the adoption maximization problem and demonstrate that an approximation factor around $1-1/e$ may be achieved, but doing better requires $NP\subseteq DTIME(n^{O(log log n)})$.

 Previous works on opinion diffusion have also studied related concepts to agnostic nodes, such as stubbornness.
 Those are mostly in the context of the majority model~\cite{auletta2017information,out2021majority} and the related Friedkin-Johnson model~\cite{xu2022effects, shirzadi2024stubborn}.
 The main difference between these models and ours is that the process dynamics is deterministic in the majority and Friedkin-Johnson models, whereas in the voter model, the process dynamics are randomised.
+For the deterministic model, where each agent sets its opinion to the majroity among all of its neighbors see \cite{kaaser2015votingtimedeterministicmajority}.
+Lastly, we point the reader to a nice survey on opinion dynamics covering many of the models studied in the literature~\citep{shirzadi2025opinion}.

-\section{Code Repository}
+\subsection{Code Repository}

 For the code repository for these experiments, see \cite{gauy2025vmmrs} or access \url{https://github.com/tmadeira/vmmrs}.